 Arrange to have a full survey carried out, rather than depending on your bank's survey, since you could be liable for any problems that were overlooked.

 Your lawyer can advise you on the detail of your contract.
-They can also arrange exchange of contracts and completion of the transaction (usually 28 days following exchange) and egotiate the terms of your mortgage arrangement - for example, whether you are permitted to sub-let part of the space.
+They can also arrange exchange of contracts and completion of the transaction (usually 28 days following exchange) and negotiate the terms of your mortgage arrangement.